top of page

 Weaving

-Helen's weaving combines meticulous detail with spontaneous creativity.
-Each individual weaving process takes time and patience, with the beauty of a finished piece not being revealed until Helen rolls it off her loom.
+Each individual weaving process takes Helen time and patience, with the beauty of a finished piece not being revealed until she rolls it off her loom.

 It is this wonderful journey that brings Helen a sense of connection with her handwoven textiles.
 A connection she hopes to share with others through her work.